 BOOKS & PALS BLOGSITE

 Math Bird is a British novelist and short story writer.
 He was born and grew up along the borderlands of North East Wales.
-Widely traveled, he’s worked in a variety of roles whilst still finding time to complete a PhD.
+Widely traveled, he’s worked in a variety of roles.

-Often described as poetic and poignant, with a considered simplicity, his writing isn’t easily pigeonholed, and his crime thriller novels and stories cross both literary and mainstream genres.
+Often described as poetic and poignant, with a considered simplicity, his writing isn’t easily pigeonholed, and his crime thrillers, noir, folk-horror novels and stories cross both literary and mainstream genres.

 He’s interested in telling great stories whilst exploring themes of class, belonging and place, social and geographical borders.
-His work has aired on BBC Radio 4, Radio Wales, and Radio 4 Extra.
+His work has aired on BBC Radio 4, BBC Radio Wales, and BBC Radio 4 Extra.

 He’s a member of the Crime Writers Association and the Horror Writers Association.
-His forthcoming crime novels Bordersands and Goodbye HolyHell will be published in June 2022.
+His forthcoming crime novels Bordersands and Goodbye HolyHell will be published 2023.

 A GIANT'S TEARS